datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 remember what and where it is.
-But once you have one back-up of your dataset on a USB-Stick, one dataset shared with `Dropbox <dropbox.com>`_, and a third one on your institutions Gitlab instance you will be grateful for the descriptions you provided these locations with.
+But once you have one back-up of your dataset on a USB-Stick, one dataset shared with `Dropbox <dropbox.com>`_, and a third one on your institutions GitLab instance you will be grateful for the descriptions you provided these locations with.

 The message further informs you that there is only "``(1 copy)``"